FirstEnergy (NYSE:FE) Releases Q3 2021 Earnings Guidance

-FirstEnergy (NYSE:FE) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.700-$0.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.820.
+FirstEnergy (NYSE:FE) updated its third quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $0.700-$0.800 for the period, compared to the Thomson Reuters consensus estimate of $0.820.
 The company issued revenue guidance of -.FirstEnergy also updated its FY 2021 guidance to $2.400-$2.600 EPS.

-A number of equities research analysts recently commented on FE shares.
-Mizuho increased their price target on FirstEnergy from $33.00 to $37.00 and gave the company a buy rating in a research report on Tuesday, June 29th.
-Barclays raised their price target on shares of FirstEnergy from $37.00 to $41.00 and gave the company an equal weight rating in a research report on Tuesday, May 25th.
-Finally, Morgan Stanley boosted their price target on shares of FirstEnergy from $45.00 to $46.00 and gave the stock an overweight rating in a report on Friday.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have given a buy rating to the stock.
-The stock currently has an average rating of Buy and a consensus price target of $38.33.
+Several research analysts have commented on the stock.
+Mizuho increased their price objective on shares of FirstEnergy from $37.00 to $38.00 and gave the company a neutral rating in a report on Monday.
+Barclays increased their price target on shares of FirstEnergy from $37.00 to $41.00 and gave the company an equal weight rating in a report on Tuesday, May 25th.
+Morgan Stanley increased their price target on shares of FirstEnergy from $45.00 to $46.00 and gave the company an overweight rating in a report on Friday, July 23rd.
+Finally, Wells Fargo & Company increased their price target on shares of FirstEnergy from $38.00 to $40.00 and gave the company an underweight rating in a report on Monday.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
+FirstEnergy has a consensus rating of Hold and an average price target of $39.83.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 1st.
-Investors of record on Friday, August 6th will be paid a $0.39 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
+Investors of record on Friday, August 6th will be given a dividend of $0.39 per share.
 The ex-dividend date is Thursday, August 5th.
-This represents a $1.56 annualized dividend and a yield of 4.06%.
-FirstEnergy’s payout ratio is 65.27%.
+This represents a $1.56 dividend on an annualized basis and a yield of 4.07%.
+FirstEnergy’s dividend payout ratio is presently 65.27%.

 About FirstEnergy